 Microsoft Project features only three different “task” types that can be assigned to an activity; Primavera P6, on the other hand, features 6 different activity types, allowing for more variability when scheduling activities.

 One activity type that Primavera P6 features that is absent in Microsoft Project is Level of Effort.
 Level of Effort activities span the entire duration of the project and summarize groups of activities, making it easier to see the overall progress of other activities in the schedule.

-An important part of project scheduling is cost loading the schedule with resources and resource costs.
+An important part of project scheduling is cost loading the schedule with resources and expenses.
 Both Primavera P6 and Microsoft Project allow you to create resources with related costs to estimate the budgeted total cost of the project.

-Primavera P6 also allows you to add planned, remaining, and actual project expenses to be entered at the activity level.
-These expenses can be created for one time costs, such as training, travel, or material expenses.
-Microsoft Project doesn’t have this capability – this is unfortunate, as the addition of expenses can make it easier to keep your recurring global resources separate from one time expenses.
+P6 also allows you to add planned, remaining, and actual project expenses to be entered at the activity level.
+These expenses can be created for one time costs, such as training, travel, or materiala.
+Microsoft Project doesn’t have this capability – this is unfortunate, as the addition of expenses can make it easier to keep your recurring global resources separate from any one time expenses.

 Primavera P6’s ability to differentiate global resources from expenses will help with organization and efficiency when working with future projects.

 To add an expense to an activity in Primavera P6, select Project > Expenses.
 Select Add on the toolbar, then select the desired activity.
 The expense will appear in the Project Expenses tab as associated with the selected activity.